samyarsadat/MBI5026-Matrix/README.md

 ## Driving the Displays
 ### Hardware
+> [!NOTE]
+> The displays are designed to operate at +5V DC, which is also the typical operating voltage of the `MBI5026`.
+The operating voltage for all other components mentioned here is also +5V DC.

 With all of this information in hand, I devised a simple circuit to drive these displays using the Arduino UNO R3 (ATMega328P).
 The circuit consists of 16 P-channel MOSFETs for driving the anodes of the matrices.
 As mentioned before, the anodes of the displays are linked together in rows, and these displays have 16 rows; hence, we need 16 MOSFETs.

-Now, after we consider the SPI connections for the `MBI5026`s, we aren't left with the 16 pins we need to drive the MOSFETs, but we also don't really need 16 pins.
+Now, after we consider the `MBI5026` connections, we aren't left with the 16 pins we need to drive the MOSFETs, but we also don't really need 16 pins.
 It would be a waste to connect all MOSFETs directly anyway, as we don't need to be able to activate them two-at-a-time, instead, we can use a 16-channel multiplexer.

 I chose the `74HC4067`, as it's one I was already familiar with, and it had decent specifications for this application.
 The `74HC4067` is a 16-channel analog multiplexer, but any 16-channel mux with good enough switching characteristics will do just fine; it doesn't even have to be an analog mux, as we're only controlling MOSFETs.